dgvncsz0f/nettty/README.rst

   local $ tsocks ssh B
   local $ tsocks ssh C

-This would work too, but is also unavailable:
+This would work too, but suppose is not available either:
 ::

   local $ ssh -L 2222:B:22 -L 2223:C:22 -N -f A